RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

     </div>

 Since we know how to get additional country information, we can add a new column that contains the numeric code of each country.
 We can add this new column in our ``wd`` data frame.
-We can do this by using the ``map`` function which we learned in the previous case study.
+We can do this by using the ``map`` function, which we learned in the previous case study.
 If you need to refresh your memory, see here :ref:`PythonReview`.

 Use ``df.myColumn.map(function)`` to ``map`` the data.
 Remember, we don't pass the